 Although you might not find something as valuable as a Shoeless Joe Jackson card, it could be worth your time to look for a few treasures in the attic (or garage, basement, shed or storage unit).
 Here are 10 of the hottest collectibles you might find.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Value Is in the Eye of the Beholder

 What makes a collectible valuable?
 Condition is one thing.
-If you're hoping your Donkey Kong 3 cartridge is valuable, it might be: A rare version of the video game sold for $28,800 a year ago.
+If you're hoping your Donkey Kong 3 cartridge is valuable, it might be: A rare version of the video game sold for $28,800 in 2019.
 The catch: The truly valuable games have never left their original packaging.
 “If you played with it, forget it,” says collectibles expert Harry Rinker.